 In 2022, we were awarded a grant from the Canadian Council for the Arts.
-The Route to Canada is set to make its debut in Halifax, Nova Scotia at the Joseph Strug Concert Hall at Dalhousie University on Saturday, February 25th, 2023.
-Ticket links below!
+The Route to Canada made its debut in Halifax, Nova Scotia at the Joseph Strug Concert Hall at Dalhousie University on Saturday, February 25th, 2023.

 Through annual fundraising initiatives we support local organizations and charities who center the lives and aspirations of those most marginalized.

 Our most recent fundraising initiative was in collaboration with four community partners; West Island Black Community Association (WIBCA), South Shore Youth Organization (SSYO), Côte-Des-Neiges Black Community Association (CDNBCA), and Tyndale St-Georges Community Centre.
 ALL donations raised were equally divided and given to these organizations for their specific needs detailed below: